itaifrenkel/river_crossing_puzzle/readme.md

 To focus the model on the relevant parts of what it has learned, we created a new agent focused on problem-solving skills.

+We also use the phrase ["Let's think step by step"](https://arxiv.org/pdf/2205.11916) which was found to improve the LLM’s ability to reason.
+It is the human equivalent of thinking out loud.

 Meet the "Village Wisdom":